 - TL11C, Tuition, Education, and Textbook Amounts Certificate - Commuter to the United States.

-If the student has a spouse or common-law partner that is claiming the transferred amount, enter the federal amount designated on Form T2202A, TL11A, TL11B, or TL11C on line 360 of Schedule 2, Federal Amounts Transferred From Your Spouse or Common-Law Partner.
+If you are the student's spouse or common-law partner, the transferred amount would be entered on line 360 of Schedule 2, Federal Amounts Transferred From Your Spouse or Common-Law Partner.

 Medical expenses - Lines 330 and 331 of Schedule 1